repeating/PoputchikiInno/README.md

 The RUP Artifacts document that explains all the requirements for our software can be found [here](https://github.com/repeating/PoputchikiInno/blob/main/RUP%20Artifact.pdf).

+## How to install and run

+To run the software, you should first install and run the backend as described in the Readme file in `/backend` folder.
+Then, you should install and run the frontend as described in the Readme file in `/frontend` folder.

 ## Architecture Decision

 ### Back-end